euxhenh/multiset-multicover/README.rst

 The solution is a list of integers corresponding to the index of the sets included (in order of selection).

+NOTE: Make sure any numpy arrays are converted to lists by calling :python:`arr.tolist()`.

     >>> import multiset_multicover as mm

     >>> gci = mm.GreedyCoverInstance(4)